The UK Foreign and Commonwealth Office - National Artificial Intelligence Strategy for Mexico

 Working with our Mexican partners C Minds, we have interviewed Mexican experts in government, academia, startups and industry to help design a strategy that capitalises on Mexico’s unique circumstances.
 Our approach has included time spent in-country, public events, private focus groups, organising a reciprocal visit for Mexican officials, and conducting a range of additional qualitative and quantitative research.

-Our findings and recommendations for Mexico’s adoption of AI are due to be published in the spring.
+Our findings and recommendations for Mexico’s adoption of AI can be found here.

 Centre for Public Impact - Finding Legitimacy project

 We helped to organise discussion events in Brussels, Brixton, New Delhi, Mexico City and Regina, Canada, bringing together people from diverse backgrounds to understand how citizens across the world view their governments.
 Alongside this, we curated an extensive series of articles exploring legitimacy from different perspectives.

 You can read about the results of the project here.